How the coronavirus (COVID-19) is affecting the car shipping industry (for Carriers)

 To put the risk into perspective, you’ve only got to look at recent figures published by the CDC with regards cases of influenza, another common virus.
 It’s estimated there will be 36-51 million flu illnesses with 22,000-55,000 flu deaths.
 Figures for coronavirus pale in comparison.

-How can we prevent the transmission of coronavirus during the auto transport process?
+How can we prevent the transmission of coronavirus during the car shipping process?